 Abstract

 Background: Compared to ten years ago, the percentage of young people between 12 and 25 years old reporting psychological problems has increased significantly from 7% to 8% (Centraal Bureau voor de Statistiek, 2018).
 Psychological problems can result in numerous short- and long-term problems.
-Therefore it is of importance to examine potential protective factors.
+Therefore, it is of importance to examine potential protective factors.

 Aim: Protective factors associated with psychological problems are amongst other things flourishing, resilience and social support.
 The present study aims to further examine the associations between these potential prospective factors and psychological problems.
 In addition, the moderating effect of gender within these associations is assessed.